+FAMILY INVOLVEMENT

-FAMILY INVOLVEMENT: Statistics show that the earlier family members get involved in a young child's educational experience, the greater the educational success of the child.
+Statistics show that the earlier family members get involved in a young child's educational experience, the greater the educational success of the child.
 Families and culture are celebrated in our school.
 Family involvement and connectedness is an integral piece of what makes our program strong.
+We are looking for parents and families to be part of an active Parent Teacher Organization this yead.
+Please let your child's teacher or any JRLECC staff member know if you are interested in being a part of the PTO development and membership.

+FAMILY/TEACHER CONFERENCES

-FAMILY/TEACHER CONFERENCES: The district holds at least two family/teacher conferences per year.
+The district holds at least two family/teacher conferences per year.
 The purposes of such conferences are to involve the family in the progress of their child as well as discuss any concerns the family or teacher may have.
 The conferences are scheduled during convenient times for families to attend.
 If you have difficulty scheduling a time conference time, please speak with your child's teacher and make alternative plans to meet.
 Do not pass up the opportunity to meet with your child's teacher.
+Due to the current pandemic, all family/teacher conferences and other parent meetings will be conducted virtually.
+Teachers and staff will support you in navigating these digital platforms.